joelparkerhenderson/github-special-files-and-paths/README.md

   * TODO: any other special directories?

-  * There are exceptions, such as the PULL_REQUESTS_TEMPLATES directory, which contains special files.
+  * There are exceptions, such as the `PULL_REQUESTS_TEMPLATES` directory.

+## History

+Some of the file names have a very long history.

+  * For example the file name `README` is a convention that goes far back to the 1980's or earlier.

+Some of the file names are unique to GitHub as far as we know.

+  * For example the name `CODEOWNERS` and its syntax were created by GitHub staff.

 ## Also known as